moby/moby/CONTRIBUTING.md

 ### Successful Changes

-Before contributing large or high impact changes, make the effort to coordinate with the maintainers of the project before submitting a pull request.
-This prevents you from doing extra work that may or may not be merged.
+Before contributing large or high impact changes through submitting a pull request, make the effort to coordinate with the maintainers of the project.
+This prevents you from doing extra work that may not be merged.

-Large PRs that are just submitted without any prior communication are unlikely to be successful.
+Large PRs that are submitted without any prior communication are unlikely to be accepted.

 While pull requests are the methodology for submitting changes to code, changes are much more likely to be accepted if they are accompanied by additional